-The College Support Program (CSP) supports Rutgers University students on the autism spectrum as they begin, continue and prepare to graduate from the University.
+The College Support Program (CSP) is a unit of the Rutgers Center for Adult Autism Services RCAAS.
+The CSP supports Rutgers University students on the autism spectrum as they begin, continue and prepare to graduate from the University.
 It is a comprehensive program that assists students through the provision of direct support and collaboration with University services that address executive functioning, social competence, academic skills, self-care, self-advocacy, and career preparation.

 What the CSP Offers

 - Assistance with defining academic, organizational, and life goals